nahiyan/ondesked/menu_system.md

 # Menu System

-A menu system features a way of interacting with the program by clicking items, usually presented through dropdowns.
+A menu system features a way for the user to interact with the program, through clicking items, usually presented through dropdowns.

 A menu system consists primarily of: